shunmian/myblog/_posts/-21 AWS/2017-10-01-AWS Associate Architect.md

 - Q60: reserverd instance is not a physical instance, but rather a billing discount on on-demand instance.

 - Q64: REDIS, TBC.

+- Q65: AWS shield provides a high level of protection against attack targeting your applications running on EC2, ELB, CloudFront, Route53.
+The protection include DDOS.

+### S2 (36)

+- Q1: AWS OpsWorks (configuration management service to automate configuration of your servers) 3 offering
+    - Chef Automate
+    - Puppet Enterprise
+    - Stacks

+- Q7: Lambda deploy strategy
+    - Canary: two customized segments
+    - Linear
+    - All-at-once

+- Q8: VPC peering, direct connect VPN: VPC peering connection is not transistive

+- Q9: CloudWatch can send alarms that automatically stop, terminate, reboot, or recover the EC2 instance.

+- Q12: IAM provide identity providers, with which, you can manage your user identities outside of AWS and give these external user identities permission to use AWS resources in your account.

+- Q13: S3 Standard - Infrequent Access storage(Standard - IA): high avaialbility (99.9% vs 99.99% standard S3).

+- Q14: TBC

+- Q18: EBS RAID backup TBC

+- Q21: encryption: AWS Storage Gateway, Amazon Glacier encrypts data at rest by default

+- Q23: Perfect Forward Secrecy: CloudFront and Elastic Load Balancing are using perfect forward secrecy encryption.

+- Q25: DynamoDB scales capacity automatically.

+- Q31: EBS volums can only be attached to EC2 in the same AZ.
+EBS volumes support live configuration changes while in production which means you can modify the volume type, volume size and IOPS capacity without service interruptions.

+- Q34: Application load balancer or cloudFront supports SNI(Service Name Indication) feature.

+- Q35: In order to host a static website in S3, you need
+    - The S3 bucket name must be the same as the domain name
+    - A registered domain name

+- Q36: SWF and SQS both allow one to create decoupled architecture

+- Q37: ENI(elastic network interface) is a virtual network card, you can attach it to an EC2 instance in the following ways
+    - When it is running (hot attach)
+    - When it is stopped (warm attach)
+    - When the instance is being launched (cold attach)

+- Q40: Route53 enable failover to a static S3 website bucket or cloudfront distribution.

+- Q41: DynamoDB use case
+    - managing web sessions. item has TTL and is deleted automatically in DynamoDB when it TTL expires.
+    - Storing metadata for Amazon S3 Objects

+- Q42: AWS Snowball cannot store more than 80TB data while AWS Snowball Edge can.

+- Q43: STS(Security Token Service) is the service that you can use to create and provide trusted users with temporary security credentials.

+- Q44: Amazon DLM(Data Lifecycle Manager) is used to automate the creation, retention, and deletion of snapshots taken to back up your amazon EBS volumes.

+- Q45: TBC

+- Q47: Network ACL Rules are evaluated by rule number, from lowest to hightest and executed immediately when a matching allow/deny rule is found.

+- Q48: there is a soft limit of 20 EC2 instances per region.
+Submit an Amazon EC2 instance request form in order to lift this limmit.

+- Q49: EBS cannot tolerate an AZ failure since all EBS are stored and replicated in a single AZ only.

+- Q50: site-to-site VPN connection require an internet-routable IP address(static) of the customer gateway's external interface for the on-premises network.

+- Q51: Bastion host: a special purpose computer on a network specifically designed and configured to withstand attacks.
+If you have a bastion host in AWS, it is basically just an EC2 instance.
+It should be in a public subnet with either a public or Elastic IP addrress with sufficient RDP or SSH access defined in the secrurity group.
+Users log on to the bastion host via SSH or RDP and then use that session to manage other hosts in the private subnets.

+- Q52: encryption TBC

+- Q54: Security group, subnet, ACL, route table, internet gateway.

+- Q56: disaster recovery: Pilot light is used to set up a minimum version of the application that is always available in case of any outages

+- Q57: elasticity:
+    - Using Elastic Load Balancer
+    - create a policy in Route53, such as weighted routing policy to evenly distribute the traffic to 2 or more EC22 instances.

+- Q58: DNS
+    - A Name: `www.example.com` to ip
+    - CNAME : nameB to `www.example.com`, only subdomain
+    - Alias record: similar to CNAME but can also apply to root domain, like `exmaple.com`

+- Q60: Application Load Balancers support TLS termination capabilities, path-based routing, host-based routing and support for containerized applications hence

+- Q63: Cognito is for deliver temporary, limited-priviledge credentials to your application so that your users can access AWS resources.

+- Q64: TBC

 ## 2 参考资料 ##
 - [《Vim Masterclass》](https://www.udemy.com/vim-commands-cheat-sheet/);